What is bone cancer?

-This is a highly malignant tumor that is more common in teenagers and young adults but can occur in any age.
+Ewing sarcoma is a highly malignant tumor that is common in teenagers and young adults.
+Nonetheless, it can occur at any age.

-- Bones affected: It commonly occurs in long bones like the femur and tibia, and less commonly in flat bones like the pelvis and the calcaneus.
+- Bones affected: Commonly, it occurs in long bones like the femur and tibia, and less frequently in flat bones like the pelvis and the calcaneus.
 Occasionally, it is known to have a multicentric origin.

-- Site: It may begin anywhere but diaphysis of the long bone is most common.
+- Site: It may begin anywhere, however, diaphysis of the long bone is most common.

 3) Osteosarcoma (Osteogenic Sarcoma)

-It is defined as a malignant tumor of the mesenchymal cells, characterized by the formation of osteoid or bone by the tumor cells.
+The second most common bone cancer and the first most common primary bone tumor, it is a highly malignant primary bone tumor of the mesenchymal cells.
+These cells are characterized due to the formation of osteoid or bone by the tumor cells.

 a) Primary Osteosarcoma

-Most primary osteosarcomas have the following important features:
+Most primary osteosarcomas have the following essential features:

-- Age at onset: These tumors occur between the ages of 15-25 year, constituting the commonest musculoskeletal tumor at that age.
+- Age at onset: These tumors occur between the ages of 15-25 years, constituting the most prevalent musculoskeletal tumor at that age.

-- Common sites of origin: In decreasing order of frequency these are: the lower-end of the femur; the upper end of the tibia; and the upper end of the humerus.
+- Common sites of origin: In decreasing order of frequency these are: the lower end of the femur; the upper end of the tibia; and the top end of the humerus.
 However, any bone in the body may be affected.

 b) Secondary Osteosarcoma

-When osteosarcoma develops in a bone affected by a premalignant disease (like Piaget’s or Enchondromatosis) it is known as secondary osteosarcoma.
+When osteosarcoma develops in a bone affected by a premalignant disease (like Piaget’s or Enchondromatosis), it is a secondary osteosarcoma.
 It is less malignant and affects people older than 45 years of age.
 Treatment is similar to mainstream osteosarcoma.

 c) Parosteal Osteosarcoma

-This arises from the region of the periosteum.
+Parosteal osteosarcoma arises from the region of the periosteum.
 It occurs mostly in adults and is a slower growing tumor.
-Treatment is similar to osteosarcoma but the prognosis is preferable.
+Treatment is similar to osteosarcoma, but the prognosis is preferable.

 Researchers continually strive to find more comprehensible information, better imaging devices, and new techniques of treatment of cancers.
-Although there is long way to go in the field of research and medical technology, they have still made commendable progress in the field.
+Although there is a long way to go in the field of research and medical technology, they have still made commendable progress in the area.